 SC: How has COVID-19 changed the way you run your business?

 FIKA: It really hasn’t!
 We have opened within the COVID-19 pandemic, so our studio is set up as if COVID protocols are the normal routine.
-We designed our salon to maximize the ability to social distance, creating a very open and airy space.
-We set our booking times to allow for sanitization between clients, and we created an online booking system which now has a built in COVID questionnaire.
+In addition, designed our salon to maximize the ability to social distance, creating a very open and airy space.
+Plus, we set our booking times to allow for sanitization between clients, and we created an online booking system which now has a built in COVID questionnaire.
 We are not a studio that had to pivot halfway through, we opened within.

 SC: Are you optimistic about what’s in-store for your genre of business in a post-COVID world?